 1. Think of your space in zones

 One game changer when it comes to dorm room organization?
 Creating different zones for your belongings, like having a sleep section, work/study section, and a getting ready section.
-Gill says that thinking about the broad buckets of your life as a college student and then catering your zones to those categories will help you stay more organized.
+Gill says that thinking about the broad buckets of your life as a college student and then catering your zones to those categories will help you stay more organized and keep you and your new roommates' spaces separate.
 This strategy will also prevent you from dumping your belongings in random places in your room throughout the day.

 Ask yourself these questions to get started: What zones do I need?
 Where can these zones live?
 What belongs in each zone?
 For example, you might have a small desk where your school supplies live, a shelf where you keep makeup, or a snack station that gets you through late-night study sessions.

 When you’ve got little to no budget but want to feel like you’re living in a boutique hotel, Gill encourages you to adopt the “less is more” mentality.
 Regardless of where you’re attending college, all dorm rooms have one similarity: they’re wildly tiny.
 This means you’ll have to pare down your belongings.
 The less you bring to campus, the less you’ll have to find space for.
 Plus, it’s typically the clutter and random piles that make a room feel not so nice.

 3. Focus on concealed storage